AdobeDocs/workfront.fr-FR/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/customize-object-headers.md

    <!--when this will be possible for more than 3 objects, at production, make this more general: update the sentence above to say "select an object you want to customize in the Customize what users see drop-down menu). -->

-1. Dans la section [!UICONTROL Champs d’en-tête], pointez sur les champs affichés et effectuez l’une des opérations suivantes :
+1. Dans la section [!UICONTROL Champs d’en-tête], passez la souris sur les champs actifs et effectuez l’une des opérations suivantes :
    * Cliquez sur l’icône **x** pour supprimer un champ.

      Ou